 A: Sorry, no for Friends.
 No for the library.
 We’ll keep you posted when that changes.
 Our buildings do not have the room to accommodate donations and the quarantining they require.

-Q: Why are the hours for appointments so limited?
+Q: Why are the hours for patrons entering the library so limited?

 A: A lot goes on behind the scenes at the library.
 Staff prepares curbside orders, processes inter-library loans, answers phones, re-shelves materials, processes new materials, and plans programs to name a few.
 Now staff is spending a lot of additional time cleaning and sanitizing throughout each work day.
 Our safety plan has a very specific protocol we must follow, so we need to schedule our time to allow for the extra activity.

 This is just the start of our welcoming patrons back into the building, we hope to expand hours in future, but a conservative start is best in order to avoid having to backtrack.